 Guess what happened?
 A negative review came in on Google and I hadn’t taken my own advice to stay ahead of this.
 Ever since then, we’ve put a strategy in place to reach out to our customers who have left a review through TrustPilot asking them to leave a review for us on Google and/or Facebook.
 The message is extremely personalized, including a link to where they can leave both reviews and the original review that they wrote so that they can easily copy and paste.

 In the last few months we’ve collected almost 300 reviews on Google using this strategy and now we don’t have to worry as much if another not-so-stellar review happens to come in.

 Another way to entice customers to leave a review is to offer them an incentive.
 I’ve been offered gift cards, free products, and more in exchange for reviews.
 You’re asking people to take time out of their busy day to do something to help you, so shouldn’t they be rewarded?

 While we don’t offer any incentives for reviews on DermWarehouse (other than our outstanding service and fabulous products), incentives do work.
 In my experience, if you’ve given your customers great service and products, that should be incentive enough.
 This is, however, certainly another idea to keep in your back pocket.

 - If you’re not already collecting both company and product reviews for your eCommerce company, there’s no time like the present to get started – it will pay dividends.

-- Reviews will not only increase trust and legitimacy with your company and make customers feel more comfortable ordering from you, they also ensure you’re prepared for any negative reviews that come in.
+- Reviews will not only increase trust and legitimacy with your company and make customers feel more comfortable ordering from you, but they also ensure you’re prepared for any negative reviews that come in.

 - Whether you use a Google partner or not, utilizing a 3rd party review platform makes collecting reviews extremely easy.

 - Automating your review strategy is the way to go.
-Take the work and thinking out of review collection!
+Take the work and thinking out of the review collection!